gbmhunter/blog/content/posts/2012-05-28-cause-found-for-the-mysterious-skateboard-pcb-faults.md

-{{< figure src="/images/electronics-electricskateboard/2012-05-21-21-13-45.jpg" caption="Fluxite, soldering paste which caused all sorts of problems since it is a plumbers flux which is not designed for electronics." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-electricskateboard/2012-05-21-21-13-45.jpg" caption="Fluxite, soldering paste which caused all sorts of problems since it is a plumbers flux which is not designed for electronics."  width="500px" >}}